-Is the Royal Mail share price worth buying?
+Reasons for the Royal Mail share price gains

-The post The Royal Mail share price is up 100%!
-Is there still time to buy? appeared first on The Motley Fool UK.
+The post The Royal Mail share price is up 100% in the past year.
+Here’s what I’m doing now appeared first on The Motley Fool UK.